matebordas/js-orm/README.md

 ```

 **Nested mapping:**

-We can also map values into nested fields using a mapping configuration like this:
+<br/>We can also map values into nested fields using a mapping configuration like this:
 ```
 const mapping = {
     ['data.name']: 'data.fullName',